-It is a two stage process where the applicant must first be endorsed by Tech Nation, a UK Government organisation set up to empower ambitious tech entrepreneurs to grow faster through growth programmes, digital entrepreneurship skills, a Global Talent visa scheme for exceptional talent, and by championing the UK’s digital sector through data, stories and media campaigns.
+It is a two stage process where the applicant must first be endorsed by Tech Nation with exceptional talent or exceptional promise before they can apply for the visa.
+Tech Nation is a UK Government organisation set up to empower ambitious tech entrepreneurs to grow faster through growth programmes, digital entrepreneurship skills, a Global Talent visa scheme for exceptional talent, and by championing the UK’s digital sector through data, stories and media campaigns.

 The benefits of the Global Talent Visa in Digital Technology is that it will provide you with:

 - the ability to live and work in the UK for up to five years

 - the ability to apply for indefinite leave to remain and British Citizenship